#1 Top pickThe Communist Heritage Itinerary 3-day self-guided Bucharest itinerary created by locals Walk the streets...

 Always use the taxis in front of the airport.
 Don’t go with anyone else who promises you a ride to the city!
 This can be very dangerous (otherwise Bucharest is a safe city).

-There are four express bus lines that connect Bucharest with the Bucuresti Henri Coanda International Airport.
+There is express bus lines that connect Bucharest with the Bucuresti Henri Coanda International Airport.
 Here they are:

-Here are the schedules of all express bus lines that depart from the Bucuresti Henri Coanda International Airport.
+Here are the schedules of the 100 express bus line departing from the Bucuresti Henri Coanda International Airport.

 You can arrange your transportation before your arrival to Bucharest.
 There are many transport companies that offer this service.